ncsl/seek/doc/docker_playbook.rst

         $ make build-acpcdetect

 will build the ``acpcdetect`` Docker container.
-Then to push it to ``neuroseek`` Docker Hub, one must have push privilages (for developers)
+Then to push it to ``neuroseek`` Docker Hub, one must have push privileges (for developers)

     .. code-block:: bash